milesmcc/ArmorLib/README.md

 Easily scan files for threats to security and privacy.
 Available as a Rust crate or as a command-line utility.

-![Using ArmorLib in your own program](docs/img/lib_demo.png) _Using ArmorLib in your own Rust program._
+![Using ArmorLib in your own program](docs/img/lib_demo.png)

-![Using ArmorLib on the command line](docs/img/cli_demo.png) _Using ArmorLib on the command line._
+![Using ArmorLib on the command line](docs/img/cli_demo.png)

 ## Installation
 ArmorLib is still in alpha.
 It's not yet available on Cargo, but you can install from source using `git clone https://github.com/milesmcc/ArmorLib.git`.